Enter one or more voltages from a circuit loop to calculate an unknown (such as the source voltage) using Kirchhoff’s Voltage Law.

 How to calculate kirchhoff’s voltage law?

-- First, determine the individual voltages.
+- First, determine the voltages across each element.

 FAQ